-Barricade® 4FL and Barricade 65WG herbicides are premier pre-emergence herbicides that deliver low-rate, season-long efficacy against more than 30 of the most troublesome weeds, including crabgrass, oxalis and spurge.
+Barricade® 4FL and Barricade 65WG herbicides are premier pre-emergent herbicides that deliver low-rate, season-long efficacy against more than 30 of the most troublesome weeds, including crabgrass, oxalis and spurge.
 Barricade is effective on grass weeds and small-seeded dicot weeds prior to germination.
-However, tank mixtures are required to control perennial dicots weeds and grasses plus dicots post-germination.
+However, tank mixtures are required to control perennial dicot weeds and grasses plus weeds post-germination.

-Phenoxy and pyridine-based herbicides are the most common products for post-emergence dicot weed control.
-Post-emergence grass weed control is more difficult because of turfgrass tolerances to herbicides.
+Phenoxy and pyridine-based herbicides are the most common products for post-emergent dicot weed control.
+Post-emergent grass weed control is more difficult because of turfgrass tolerances to herbicides.
 The most common lawn care mixture is a fertilizer component along with Barricade and a post-emergence dicot herbicide.

-- For pre- and post-emergence crabgrass control - Tenacity® herbicide can be tank mixed with Barricade on most lawns
+- For pre- and post-emergent crabgrass control — Tenacity® herbicide can be tank mixed with Barricade on most lawns.

-- For season-long weed, grub, billbug and turf caterpillar control - Timing of a second Barricade application will coincide with a grub control application.
-Acelepryn® insecticide is a long-lasting diamide that can be applied in spring for season-long grub control.
-Ensure control by following the Acelepryn Grub, Billbug and Caterpillar Prevention Guarantee.
+- For season-long weed, grub, billbug and turf caterpillar control — Timing of a second Barricade application will coincide with a grub control application.
+Acelepryn® and Acelepryn Xtra insecticides can be applied in spring for season-long grub control.
+Ensure control by following the Grub, Billbug and Caterpillar Prevention Guarantee.

 - Other components may include iron and tank rinsate contributing to a complex tank mixture